MoBlockbuster/websiteinspector/README.md

 # websiteinspector
 Bashtool to monitor any website for HTTP-CODE, TLS-TTL and the HTTP response time.
 You will get an mail notification for each alarm.

 This tool has been programmed to monitor all of your desired websites.
-The webinspector detected automatically if a website use HTTPS (443) or only HTTP (80).
+The webinspector detected automatically if a website use HTTPS (443) and also checks the expire of the TLS certificate.
+If the website use only HTTP (80) the webinspector check the site without the TLS-TTL.

 ### Requirements:
 - SSH access